Soil and Human Health

 Come to Teter Organic Farm for a fun and interactive educational farm tour!

-We invite groups of all ages including garden clubs, school groups, summer camps, church groups, after school programs, Boy scouts, Girl scouts, 4-H, and FFA.
+We invite groups of all ages including garden clubs, school groups, summer camps, church groups, after school programs, daycare centers, Girl Scout Troops, Boy Scout Troops, 4-H, and FFA.

-After the tour, feel free to hang out for lunch- enjoy our children's play structure, picnic benches, and walking trails by the White River.
+After the tour, feel free to hang out for lunch and enjoy our children's playground, picnic tables, the peace garden, and walking trails along the White River.

 About the Tour